-However, there are some general rules that ring true regardless of these factors.
+However, some general rules ring true regardless of these factors.
 A well-developed aerobic energy system through low-intensity, high-volume work lays the foundation for high-intensity exercise to elicit large and fast adaptations .

 In doing so, you build the gas tank needed for martial arts performance while improving maximum power and speed outputs and the ability to repeat these actions throughout a fight.
 As you get closer to a fight, conditioning starts to target the anaerobic lactic energy system and the ability to repeat power.